ms-iot/iot-core-azure-dm-client/docs/readme.md

 "parameter" : "value"
 ```

-The exact specification for each device management operation is defined below.
+The exact specification for each device management operation is defined in the [Specification](#specification) below.

 ## Device Twin Format

 Certain device management operations are initiated by desired properties set from the IoT Hub.
-For example, some configuration settings are performed by setting desired properties as depicted in the example below:
+For example, some configuration settings are set by the desired properties as depicted in the example below:

 ```
 "desired": {